 Choosing the Best CAD Mouse for AutoCAD

-When dealing with our clients one of the recurring topics, is about the ideal environment for an efficient CAD production.
+When dealing with our clients one of the recurring topics, is about the ideal environment for efficient CAD production.
 As you are no doubt aware, there is no one simple answer to this question.
 It depends on many variables, with many different solutions available.

 Our response is almost always to discuss what has worked for us in the past.
 So, the goal of this article is to examine the combination of CAD hardware that has proven to be the most efficient setup for us.